victorNavas/Curriculum/readme.md

 * Design of functional (for business) and technical specifications of API: wsdl
 * Gathering of business requirements, design and concept of the interfaces implementation.
-* Maintenance and review of SAP PI Interfaces based in version 7.1.
+* Maintenance and review of SAP PI Interfaces based on version 7.1.
-* Web Dynpro applications: ALV, function modules, object oriented, bapis
+* Web Dynpro applications: ALV, function modules, object-oriented, bapis

 **Junior Developer**
 🕓: Oct 2008 - Jun 2012, 🌎: Madrid, 🏢: Atos

-* Web Dynpro developer, ABAP OO, creation of different web portal as reporting tools: commodities, foreign exchange and macroeconomics indexes, integration with Bloomberg usin PI middleware.
+* Web Dynpro developer, ABAP OO, creation of different web portal as reporting tools: commodities, foreign exchange and macroeconomics indexes, integration with Bloomberg using PI middleware.
 Improve SAP ERP systems
 * Implementation of SAP BW: migrating all the data from SAP to the new system, changing the source system off all reports from ECC to BW.